Vchitect/VBench/sampled_videos/README.md

             - ...
 ```

+#### 1.2.
+Multi-Stage Outputs (Show-1)

-*Under each dimension or category in `show-1`, there are two folders corresponding to the last two stages of show-1 generated videos, namely super1 and super2.
-The leaderboard contains the evaluation results for the final stage, super2.*
+For `show-1`, there are two folders corresponding to the last two stages of show-1 generated videos, namely `super1` and `super2`.
+The leaderboard results correspond to evaluation on the final stage, namely `super2`.

 ```
 - per_dimension
     - show-1
-        - appearance_style/{super1/super2}       # Optional subfolders super1 and super2
+        - appearance_style/{super1/super2}       # subfolder super1 or super2
             - The bund Shanghai, Van Gogh style-0.mp4
             - The bund Shanghai, Van Gogh style-1.mp4
             - ...